 Region 4 Superfund Sites

-Superfund protects the public and the environment by cleaning up the nation’s worst hazardous waste sites.
+Superfund protects the public and the environment by cleaning up the nation’s most hazardous waste sites.
 EPA Region 4 Superfund’s cleanup activities include both short-term and emergency cleanups as well as long-term cleanups at National Priorities List (NPL) and Superfund Alternative sites.
 More Superfund Information . . .